leonardohenriqueferreira/bootstrap-ts-lib/README.md

 - [x] Add and configure Prettier
 - [x] Add and configure ESLint
 - [x] Add and configure Compodoc
-- [ ] Ignore configuration files in compodoc.
+- [x] Ignore configuration files in compodoc
 - [ ] Add and configure Husky
 - [ ] Add and configure CommitLint